maboiteaspam/phantom-event-stream/README.md

 ## Usage

-You ll get to declare a file for node, to consume the stream, and a file for the browser to emit events, and probably a file in the view to send some events.
+You ll get to declare
+- a file for node, to consume the stream,
+- a file for the browser to emit events,
+- and probably a phantomjs file to control in between node and browser

 __node stream__ Should look likes this, more or less.